 A long history of service and growth

-Guthrie Clinic is a multispecialty group practice that was founded in 1910 by Dr. Donald Guthrie.
-Within a year of his arrival, Dr. Guthrie expanded services at Robert Packer Hospital as he recruited physician specialists to join Guthrie Clinic, which he intended to model after the Mayo Clinic where he had just completed his residency.
+Guthrie Medical Group is a multispecialty group practice that was founded in 1910 by Dr. Donald Guthrie.
+Within a year of his arrival, Dr. Guthrie expanded services at Guthrie Robert Packer Hospital as he recruited physician specialists to join Guthrie, which he intended to model after the Mayo Clinic where he had just completed his residency.

-Today, one of the longest established group practices in the country, Guthrie has more than 250 primary and specialty care physicians that provide comprehensive care for 200,000 patients in 23 regional offices and three hospitals in the Twin Tiers region of northern Pennsylvania and southern New York.
+Today, one of the longest established group practices in the country, Guthrie has more than 280 primary and specialty care physicians and 173 advance practice practitioners that provide comprehensive care for 200,000 patients in 25 regional offices and three hospitals in the Twin Tiers region of northern Pennsylvania and southern New York.
 Guthrie’s commitment to its core values of patient centeredness, teamwork and excellence—the defining values upon which Guthrie Clinic was founded—remains robust and unchanging.